Children, Youth & Families

 Emotional Rollercoaster: this training is specifically for church staff members, schools and volunteers who work one-on-one or with groups of children who have emotional or relational challenges.
 Click here for more information

-Justice Hub: as an association we are meeting up a Justice Hub and a resource database around areas of justice which can be used by young people as well as adults.
+Justice Hub: as an association we are setting up a Justice Hub and a resource database around areas of justice which can be used by young people as well as adults.
 Click here to go to the Association Justice Hub (this includes resources on racial justice, LGBTQ and more...)

 For those ministering to children, youth and families online here is the Baptist Union Safeguarding Guidelines